 Later we drive through undulating countryside and cross the river into the Algarve, Portugal’s finest stretch of coastline.
 We stay for two nights, with breakfast, at the four-star Maria Nova Lounge Hotel in the lovely whitewashed town of Tavira.
 Set on a quiet hillside a short walk from the town centre, the hotel has a restaurant, indoor pool, seasonal outdoor pool and top-floor bar with panoramic views over the city.

 Today we drive to Praia da Luz, a charming town spread around a beautiful sandy bay on the stunning Algarve coast.
-After some time to explore, we have another choice between two walks along part of one of Europe’s most impressive coastlines.
+We drop off the moderate walkers here and then head to Porto de Mos to drop off those who have chosen the more relaxed walk.

 Terrain: coastal footpath